devtut/generate/docs/python/files-folders-i-o.md

 ```

-root_dir can be "." to start from current directory, or any other path to start from.
+root_dir can be &quot;.&quot; to start from current directory, or any other path to start from.

-If you also wish to get information about the file, you may use the more efficient method [os.scandir](http://web.archive.org/web/20170405113710/https://docs.python.org/3/library/os.html#os.scandir) like so:
+If you also wish to get information about the file, you may use the more efficient method [os.scandir](https://docs.python.org/3/library/os.html#os.scandir) like so:

 ```
 for entry in os.scandir(path):